 - The student’s expressed interest in pursuing a career in public interest work

-Application deadline is early April.
-Cassandra Adams, director of of the Mediation Center, oversees the application process.
+The application deadline is early April.
+Barika Hamilton, director of operations, oversees the application process.
 Once your volunteer placement is confirmed, the employer must send a verification letter, stating the start date and the number of volunteer weeks.
 Failure to submit a verification letter by the deadline will result in loss of the fellowship award.

 - The work has to be full-time (30+ hours per/week) for the stated number of weeks

 - Students must be supervised by an attorney